push-based/user-flow/packages/cli/docs/recorder-exports.md

 ## Separating the recording into multiple timespan's

-Now that we have a basic userflow running we can add actions to get more detailed information about the different interactions.
+Now that we have a basic user flow running we can add actions to get more detailed information about the different interactions.

 We can add the a set of `@push-based/user-flow` actions as simple object to the steps array: